karlosthehat/Tesla-VIN-checker/README.md

+Edit: Are you a n00b? there are some detailed installation instructions coming in the coming days.
+Stay tuned!
+If you know what you are donig, keep reading....

+Hi!

-Here I have a simple and crude python script to log in to your Tesla account and search the source code for your VIN (if it exists).
+This is a simple and crude python script to log in to your Tesla account and search the source code for your VIN (if it exists).

 To get this to work you are going to need a Raspberry Pi 3 (or newer) running Raspbian with desktop and the following packages installed: